 After a few days of hacking, I got domain administrator credentials and unlimited remote access.
 However, just as I was cleaning up, the client stopped the test.

 Our client had monitored my progress and was shocked at how adeptly I bypassed controls.
-I was simultaneously honored to hear this, but also felt badly for the system administrators.
+I was simultaneously honored to hear this, but also felt bad for the system administrators.
 They were confident with their configurations.
-This client had invested extensively in some of the best security technologies.
-However, technology alone cannot protect a business.
+This client had invested extensively in some of the best security technologies, however, technology alone cannot protect a business.

 It took me 13 hours to go from nothing, to root access.
 What can we learn from this?